 So I can’t talk about how to create a bangle bracelet using transparencies without showing you how to make the transparencies for the bracelet!
 After I print out my transparencies, I let them sit overnight in a place fuzz and lint cannot get on them.
 This is probably not necessary, but I take no chances.
 Measure out your transparency and cut it out.

 You will then have to cut out a skinny transparency strip to glue the bangle transparency into a circle.

 I use a small Teflon sheet to tape the small transparency strip to.
 Make sure if you use words, they are face down.

-Make sure it is not to cold in the room when you’re pouring the resin.
-When I pour resin I have the temperature around 74 degrees.
-Mix up your resin according to the instructions that came with your Super Clear Resin.
-Add glitter to your desired amount.
-Warning, too much glitter will some times prevent the transparency from shining through.
-After I mix it up, I always let it rest around 5 minutes.
+Make sure it is not too cold in the room when you’re pouring the resin.
+When I pour resin, I have the temperature around 74 degrees.
+Mix up the super clear resin as two parts A to one part B. Add glitter if you want.
+Warning, too much glitter will sometimes prevent the transparency from shining through.
+After I mix it up, I always let it rest for around 5 minutes.

 Pouring and Inserting Transparency

-I do let it sit at least 24 hours before I pop it out.
-Take your time to loosen it on the inside and outside before you try to take it out of your mold.
-If you find it difficult to remove, put it under the faucet and run water in it.
-Some times a little bit of Dawn will help.
-When it comes out it will look a bit frosted.
+Let it sit for at least 24 hours before popping it out.
+Take your time to loosen it on the inside and outside before trying to remove it from your mold.
+If you find removing it difficult, put it under the faucet and run water in it.
+Adding dish soap will help too.
+When it comes out, it may look a bit frosted.

 *hugz* Rona Phillips

 Confused about how to make resin jewelry?